 GDP Annual Growth Rate in Jamaica averaged 0.49 percent from 1997 until 2022, reaching an all time high of 14.20 percent in the second quarter of 2021 and a record low of -18.40 percent in the second quarter of 2020.
 This page provides - Jamaica GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Jamaica GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on February of 2023.

-GDP Annual Growth Rate in Jamaica is expected to be 2.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Jamaica to stand at 2.20 in 12 months time.
-In the long-term, the Jamaica GDP Annual Growth Rate is projected to trend around 2.30 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Jamaica is expected to be 1.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Jamaica GDP Annual Growth Rate is projected to trend around 3.00 percent in 2023 and 1.50 percent in 2024, according to our econometric models.